-Carpeting is one of the most popular flooring choices for living areas.
+Carpet is one of the most popular flooring choices for living areas.

 Out, out #&*! spot!
-If you've got kids, you'll get carpet stains.
+If you've got kids, you'll get spills.
 And invariably those spills will be on white carpet.

-- Put a small amount of stain remover on a clean cloth and lay it over the stain for 10 minutes.
-(See How to Clean Carpet Stains for appropriate remedies for common stains.)
+Scrape up any solids first.
+Then blot up stains with a clean white cloth or paper towel.
+Don't rub.
+Put a small amount of stain remover on a clean cloth and lay it over the stain for 10 minutes.
+(See below for appropriate remedies for common stains.)

-- Put a stack of clean white paper towels on the spot and weight them down with a heave object for six hours to soak up excess moisture.
+Then begin blotting from the edge of the stain, to the center.
+Rinse the area with cold water and blot dry.
+Put a stack of clean white towels on the spot and weigh them down with a heavy object for six hours to soak up excess moisture.

 Caution: If you don't remove all of the cleaning agent, a worse stain can result.
 Don't skip this last step!
 Also, if the stain is really serious, you might want to call a professional in right away.
 Home remedies may worsen the problem or even set the stain permanently.